dougeby/IntuneDocs/intune-user-help/sync-your-device-manually-windows.md

     ![Choose Access work or school](./media/w10-enroll-rs1-connect-to-work-or-school.png)

 2. Choose your work or school account.
-Depending on how your IT admin has set things up, you might see two accounts that look similar to the example shown below.
+Depending on how your company support has set things up, you might see two accounts that look similar to the example shown below.
 One account has a briefcase next to it, and the other has the Microsoft logo next to it.

 	- If you see the account with the briefcase, select it, and look for an **Info** button under it.
 	- If you see only the account with the Microsoft logo, select the account, and look for an **Info** button under it.